 Before joining Mano a Mano, Dulce spent seventeen years at the Waukegan Township, in several different positions more recently as the Human Resources Manager.
 In her time at the township, Dulce gained diverse experiences in organizational management and community programs, as well as a deep understanding of community needs.
 She holds a bachelor’s degree from Robert Morris University.
 Dulce is an advocate for the underserved and vulnerable population, and she brings her expertise and drive to help immigrant families with opportunities so they can integrate into American life.
 She is bilingual (English/Spanish) and originally from Mexico City, Mexico.

 Megan McKenna, Director of Strategy & Development, joined Mano a Mano as its third executive director in 2014 and in 2017 transitioned into the organization's first Director of Strategy & Development.
 Under Megan's leadership as executive director, in just four years, the organization doubled its revenue and significantly expanded its services footprint throughout Lake and McHenry Counties.
 Currently, Megan is responsible for implementing the organization's multi-year resource development and diversification plan, communications and marketing, and other strategic priorities.
+Megan is also managing the design and launch of Mano a Mano’s newest immigration legal services initiative which is focused on providing legal supports and protections to victims of Human Trafficking, Domestic Violence, and Sexual Assault.

 She has over a decade of experience working in community development, research and policy analysis, and planning and evaluation in the United States and Latin America.
 She has served in leadership positions for a variety of community and economic development organizations in Lake County, including serving as the president of the board for the Alliance for Human Services of Lake County.
 Megan holds a Master of Community and Regional Planning degree from The University of New Mexico and a Bachelor of Arts in Political Science from Truman State University.
 She is bilingual English/Spanish and partially accredited by the Department of Justice to practice immigration law.